kwhite2/git/lessons.md

 ## Evaluation

 Which best describes cloning?
-- copying a repository from GitHub to your local machine.*
+- Copying a repository from GitHub to your local machine.*
-- copying a repository from your local machince to GitHub
+- Copying a repository from your local machince to GitHub.
-- copying a repository from someone else's GitHub account to your own
+- Copying a repository from someone else's GitHub account to your own.
-- copying a repository from your account to someone else's account
+- Copying a repository from your account to someone else's account.

-Which best describes forking
+Which best describes forking?
-- copying a repository from GitHub to your local machine.
+- Copying a repository from GitHub to your local machine.
-- copying a repository from your local machince to GitHub
+- Copying a repository from your local machince to GitHub.
-- copying a repository from someone else's GitHub account to your own*
+- Copying a repository from someone else's GitHub account to your own.*
-- copying a repository from your account to someone else's account
+- Copying a repository from your account to someone else's account.